quintype/quintype-toddy-libs/README.md

 ```
 ### Analytics

 Currently, we trigger both Quintype analytics and GA when the page changes.
-The GA tracker looks for the default tracker, then looks for the tracker called `gtm1`
+The GA tracker looks for the default tracker, then looks for the tracker called `gtm1`.
+You can stop the GA tracking behaviour if you set a global variable `qtNoAutomaticGATracking` to true.
+Keep in mind you'll have to implement your own ga tracking code.

 ### Useful Components